ernsbzkrt/CCT_CA2_2022-23/Datasets/README.md

 # Summary

 All datasets prepared within the scope of the project are in this folder.
+All the prepared data are divided into related folders.